Can Keto Cause Fatty Liver Disease?

 A study shows long-term maintenance on a ketogenic diet stimulates NAFLD development in mice.
 The link between ketogenic diets and insulin resistance in both humans and rodents continues to be brought to light.

+Taken together, weight loss accomplished with or without a ketogenic diet is a primary method to eliminate NAFLD.
 That being said, improving diet, exercise, and other lifestyle factors cannot be emphasized enough for nonalcoholic fatty liver disease treatment and management.
 These changes can help lower cholesterol, triglycerides, and blood sugars, too.

 But it is vital to consult with a doctor before beginning any sort of diet, especially if managing a health condition such as fatty liver disease.
 The positive outcome Dr. Cederquist provided to a patient highlights the importance of seeking out professional assistance.

 "I have had at least one patient doing some sort of keto on his own with a severe case of fatty liver," states Dr. Cederquist.
 "It has largely resolved with our recommended controlled carb, lower-fat diet."

 Is a Low-Carb Diet Best for Fatty Liver?

 Research does suggest a low-carb diet can help manage fatty liver disease, although "low-carb" has many depictions.
 For instance, a keto diet often ranges between restricting carbohydrates to 20 to 50 grams per day, in which fat content dominates the remainder.
 A controlled carb diet, on the other hand, offers about 100 grams of carb from complex carb and fiber-rich sources.